 Attending the open day is an important part of choosing your child’s school.
-You will tour the school, hear the head speak and meet some pupils and teachers.
+You will tour the school, hear the head speak and meet pupils and teachers.
+Some schools are still running their open days online.
 Click for guidance on 'virtual' or online open days.

 Are school open days really worth attending?

 Nearly all schools, no matter how oversubscribed, are keen to market their wares to future applicants – if only to make sure everyone knows just how exclusive they are.
 Open days may not be a true reflection of the school on an average day and will always show the school at its best, but they’ll give you a flavour of what goes on and allow you to soak up the atmosphere.
 An open day is your chance to get a feel for the school, inspect the facilities and chat with pupils and staff.
 It’s useful to visit more than one school, even if you think you have your heart set on one in particular, so you can compare and contrast.
 Remember: selection is a two-way process.
 You are choosing a school as much as they are choosing your child.
 So seize the day.

 The head’s talk